angular/angular/aio/content/guide/reusable-animations.md

 ## Creating reusable animations

 To create a reusable animation, use the [`animation()`](api/animations/animation) method to define an animation in a separate `.ts` file and declare this animation definition as a `const` export variable.
-You can then import and reuse this animation in any of your app components using the [`useAnimation()`](api/animations/useAnimation) API.
+You can then import and reuse this animation in any of your application components using the [`useAnimation()`](api/animations/useAnimation) API.

 <code-example path="animations/src/app/animations.ts" header="src/app/animations.ts" region="reusable" language="typescript"></code-example>